Good to Great

 - Equipment and software purchases

-Endowments have a more significant impact on our department than any other type of gift.
-Each endowment honors the person — faculty, undergraduate or graduate student — who benefits from it and establishes a lasting legacy for the donor.
+Endowments have a lasting impact on our department than any other type of gift.
+Each endowment honors the person — faculty, undergraduate or graduate student — who benefits from it and establishes a legacy for the donor.
 Endowments help us attract top talent, and they drive the department’s rise in national rankings.

 Hiring and keeping the best faculty is critical to the quality of engineering education at NC State.
 A faculty endowment gift is a powerful tool in our quest to build the top chemical engineering faculty in America.